 In a BSM model, the goal is for teams to be more proactive and less reactive.
-This means anticipating problems before they occur, as well as looking for opportunities to improve processes even when a problem isn’t present.
+This means anticipating problems before they occur, as well as looking for opportunities to improve processes and achieve operational excellence even when a problem isn’t present.
 IT helps by evaluating and monitoring all types of business processes and determining if and when changes should be made.

 Buyer’s Guide to Automation ToolsDownload now

 BSM is important because it allows business teams to get maximum value from the technology and IT services available to them.
 BSM builds synergy between business units and IT teams and amplifies their ability to achieve business goals.